Waking Up in Reno

-Waking Up in Reno is a 2002 American road comedy-drama film directed by Jordan Brady and starring Natasha Richardson, Billy Bob Thornton, Patrick Swayze, and Charlize Theron.
+Waking Up in Reno is a 2002 American road comedy-drama film directed by Jordan Brady and starring Billy Bob Thornton, Charlize Theron, Patrick Swayze, and Natasha Richardson.
 The screenplay by Brent Briscoe and Mark Fauser focuses on two redneck couples taking a road trip from Little Rock to Reno to see a monster truck rally.

 Plot

 Lonnie Earl Dodd is a Little Rock car dealer who stars in his own cheesy television commercials.
 He and his wife Darlene are best friends with Roy and Candy Kirkendall, who are trying to start a family.
 When the two couples decide to drive cross-country to see a monster truck rally, Lonnie Earl pulls a new SUV off his lot and the four set off.

 En route, they stop at an Amarillo, Texas restaurant where Lonnie Earl is determined to win a free dinner by consuming a 72-ounce steak and all the trimmings within an hour.
 Darlene longs to see the Grand Canyon, but Lonnie Earl insists they stick to their schedule and refuses to fulfill her dream.
 It becomes increasingly clear Darlene is living timidly in her husband's shadow, kowtowing to his demands and accepting his verbal and emotional abuse without complaint.

 In Reno, a fortune teller tells Candy she is expecting a baby, and she buys several home pregnancy tests to see if she is right.
 She's overjoyed when all the results are positive, but complications arise when Roy calls Doc Tuley for the results of a fertility test he took before leaving home.
 Roy is told he's sterile, and therefore clearly not the father of Candy's child.

 Darlene notices an uneasy glance between Lonnie Earl and Candy and realizes they have been having an affair.
-Devastated, she treats herself to a complete and very expensive makeover and goes to see Tony Orlando perform, determined not to let her insensitive husband rob her of this dream as well.
+Devastated, she treats herself to a complete and expensive makeover and goes to see Tony Orlando perform, determined not to let her insensitive husband rob her of this dream as well.
 Meanwhile, Roy is in the hotel lounge trying to make headway with Brenda, who unbeknownst to him is a hooker.

-Eventually the two couples return to their suite, where they engage in loud arguments and fisticuffs.
+Eventually, the two couples return to their suite where they engage in loud arguments and fisticuffs.
 The following day they discover Darlene has found the ultimate way to avenge her husband's boorish treatment of her - she has donated the SUV he intended to sell when they returned home to be destroyed by an enormous, fire-breathing Robosaurus during the monster truck rally.

 In an epilogue we learn Roy and Candy are the parents of three children, the results of the fertility test having been incorrect.
-Lonnie Earl and a confident Darlene are equal partners in his business, and she has become the star of the still-cheesey ads he continues to make.
+Lonnie Earl and a confident Darlene are equal partners in his business, and she has become the star of the still-cheesy ads he continues to make.